Things to do in Pembrokeshire — A Weekend Itinerary

 This beautiful bay in St. Brides is also used to train divers and is recommended as one of the best tranquil dives in the area.

-In addition, overlooking the Bay is a small chapel, St Brides Church, and the scene, especially in the rain, is like a film backdrop for a wild coastal romance.
+In addition, a small chapel, St Brides Church, overlooks the bay, and the scene, especially in the rain, is like a film backdrop for a wild coastal romance.

 Tucked in between the surrounding craggy rocks, secreted away on Pembrokeshire Coast you’ll find this tiny chapel, St Govan’s.